ella-codes-dao/AuthFlow/docs/AuthFlow_Grant_Draft.md

 ## Description

 AuthFlow is an on-chain Identity & Access Management system and a replacement for services like Amazon’s AWS IAM or Microsoft’s Azure Active Directory, secured by the Flow Blockchain.
-Working in partnership with Emerald City DAO, EmeraldID will be updated to be the sole identity provider for AuthFlow.
+Working in partnership with Emerald City DAO, EmeraldID will be updated to be the sole public Identity Provider for AuthFlow.

 ### Problem statement